mpolimeno/sdsu-sage-tutorial-git/sagecalc.rst

     You should be familiar with ":ref:`basic_arithmetic`"

-SageMath includes nearly all of the standard functions that one encounters when studying mathematics.
+SageMath includes nearly all of the standard functions that one encounters when studying Mathematics.
 In this section, we shall cover some of the most commonly used functions: the *maximum*, *minimum*, *floor*, *ceiling*, *trigonometric*, *exponential*, and *logarithm* functions.
 We will also see many of the standard mathematical constants; such as *Euler's constant* (:math:`e`), :math:`\pi`, and *the golden ratio* (:math:`\phi`).